Monkey World is home to over 250 monkeys, apes and prosimians. The following are all the species of monkey that we currently care for at the park:

 We have five squirrel monkeys at the park.
 Two males and a female were confiscated during following a police raid on a drug dealers house.
 They were being kept inside in a filthy utility room and the younger male had sustained an eye injury leaving him blind in an eye.
 The female was found emaciated.
 Since being at Monkey World all three have received medical care and are now fit and healthy.
 All but one of the squirrel monkeys were confiscated from the British pet trade.
 The other female came to Monkey World after she was kicked out of her family group at a zoo.
 They all love catching insects in their outside enclosure.

-We have eight stump-tailed macaques at the park.
-Sammy came to us from a British laboratory in 2000 and had been kept in a small individual indoor cage and was used in asthma research.
-Charley, Kelly, Norine and Sylvie came to us from another British laboratory in 2010 and had never been outside but had lived in small social groups whilst being used in reproductive (endometriosis) studies.
+We have six stump-tailed macaques at the park.
+Kelly, Norine and Sylvie came to us from a British laboratory in 2010 and had never been outside but had lived in small social groups whilst being used in reproductive (endometriosis) studies.
 Floh arrived from a dog and cat rescue centre in Germany where she lived for many years with a male companion.
 When he passed away Monkey World stepped in to provide a home for her with the companionship of other stump-tailed macaques.
 Freddie and Toto came to us from a Belgian rescue centre in 2016.
 The stump-tails now enjoy their large indoor play area and foraging in their natural outdoor enclosure.

 Brass and Evi arrived at Monkey World on 21/02/13 with two female common marmosets that had been rescued from a small cage in a pub.
 Their appearance is unlike anything we have seen at the park and despite consultation with marmoset and tamarin specialists their species is unidentifiable.
 It is most likely they are mixed species’ hybrids.
 They are a confident and active duo who love sunbathing in their outside enclosure.